8bitprodigy/frop-site/Hi-C_-_A_Call_for_an_Improved_C.md

 - *Keyword Overloading (maybe)* - Just floating this one.
 May be too powerful for prime time.

 #### Expanded execution of compile time computations

+- Maybe functions declared as `const` are computed at compile time?

+- Macros and Transforms can contain a subset of C + Hi-C that is evaluated at compile time.